mikenguyen13/data_analysis/_book/17-multivariate.md

     -   use nonparametric methods

-    -   use models based upon an approximate distirubiton (e.g., GLMM)
+    -   use models based upon an approximate distribution (e.g., GLMM)

     -   try performing a transformation